Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 Applying an algorithm on a graph
 ================================

-In Tulip, algorithms are implemented as plugins (automatically loaded when importing the :mod:`tulip` module).
+In Tulip, algorithms are implemented through plugins (automatically loaded when importing the :mod:`tulip` module).
-There is two main type of algorithms:
+There are two main type of algorithms:

-    * *General*: algorithms of this type can work on the input graph in a free manner and perform a variety of tasks (modifying the graph structure, creating graph properties, ...).
+    * *General*: algorithms of this type can work on the input graph in a free manner and perform various tasks (modifying the graph structure, creating graph properties, ...).

     * *Property*: algorithms of this type can only compute data to attach on the graph elements and fill an output